jonataw/vuelr/docs/getting-started/installation.md

 ```

 ::: tip
-All plugins in your `plugins/` directory are auto-registered.
+In Nuxt, by default, all plugins in your `plugins` folder are auto-registered.
 :::